Telmate/terraform-provider-proxmox/docs/index.md

 ## Logging

 The provider is able to output detailed logs upon request.
 Note that this feature is intended for development purposes, but could also be used to help investigate bugs.
 For example: the following code when placed into the provider "proxmox" block will enable loging to the file "terraform-plugin-proxmox.log".
-All log sources will default to the "debug" level, and any stdout/stderr from sublibraries (proxmox-api-go) will be silenced (set to non-empty string to enable).
+All log sources will default to the "debug" level.
+To silence and any stdout/stderr from sublibraries (proxmox-api-go), remove or comment out \_capturelog.

 ```hcl
 provider "proxmox" {